IBE160/SG-Driftige/docs/validation-report-2025-12-05-final.md

 - [✓] **No placeholder text**: PASS
 - [✓] **All sections have substantive content**: PASS
 - [✓] **Optional sections either complete or omitted**: PASS

+---

+## Failed Items

+There are no items marked as FAIL in this report.
+All "Must Fix" recommendations from the previous validation have been successfully addressed.

+## Partial Items

+Here is a consolidated list of items marked as PARTIAL:

+*   **PRD Document Completeness**: If UI exists: UX principles and key interactions documented (UX principles are stated, but key user interaction flows are not documented in detail.
+This is acceptable for this stage).
+*   **Scope Management**: Deferred features have clear reasoning for deferral (Reasons are implied, not explicit).
+*   **Research and Context Integration**: Performance/scale requirements informed by research data (High-level NFRs exist, but are not directly tied to specific research data).
+*   **Quality and Polish**: Measurable criteria used throughout (Success criteria are high-level).
+*   **Epics Document Completeness**: Stories follow proper user story format (The user story format is single-line.
+This is a minor stylistic point).

+## Recommendations

+### Should Improve (Enhance clarity and detail)

+These are the remaining `PARTIAL` items that could be improved, but do not block progression to the next phase:

+1.  **UX Interactions**: Add a high-level overview of key user interaction flows in the PRD (PRD Document Completeness).
+2.  **Deferred Feature Rationale**: Briefly explain the reasoning behind deferring certain growth/vision features (Scope Management).
+3.  **Research-Informed NFRs**: Explicitly link performance/scale NFRs to research data (Research and Context Integration).
+4.  **Measurable Success Criteria**: Refine PRD success criteria to be more quantitatively measurable where possible (Quality and Polish).
+5.  **User Story Format**: Consider adopting the three-line user story format "As a [role], I want [goal], so that [benefit]" for all stories (Epics Document Completeness).

+---

+The validated documents are located at:
+- `docs/prd-QuizZum-2025-12-05.md`
+- `docs/epics-QuizZum-2025-12-05.md`
+- `docs/product-brief-QuizZum-2025-12-05.md`
+- `docs/research-market-2025-12-05.md`

+The final validation report itself is saved to `docs/validation-report-2025-12-05-final.md`.

+How would you like to proceed, Eline&Sindre?